ViaHero · March 1, 2019

 Often considered the most beautiful city in Colombia, Cartagena is the ideal city to explore on foot.
 Full of 16th- and 17th-century architecture, Cartagena’s Old Town boasts brightly colored buildings, fresh fruit and vegetable

 Check out the incredible pirate history of Castillo de San Felipe

 Originally built to protect the city against pirates, Castillo de San Felipe is an incredible backdrop for an afternoon stroll.
 Only a ten minute Uber from Cartagena’s Old Town, this 17th-century fort is worth the trip, offering breathtaking views of the city and ocean.
-Have one of our Heroes make you a custom map for your walk through this cultural wonder!
+Have a local Cartagena travel expert make you a custom map or book you a guided tour to explore this cultural wonder!

 Head to an outdoor cafe for an authentic Cartagena-style dinner